 - 1. Retrieve a list of all active NSIDs using an Identify Command to CNS 02h. - 2.
 For each namespace in the NVM subsystem, configure the NVMe Host to issue an Identify command specifying CNS value 00h to each active namespace in order to receive back an I/O Command Set Independent Identify data structure for the specified namespace. - 3.
-If the NGUID or EUI64 field contains a value not equal to 0h, then skip this test - 4.
 For each namespace in the NVM Subsystem, configure the NVMe Host to issue an I/O Command Set Independent Identify command specifying CNS value 08h to each active namespace.